What happens after treatment for bile duct cancer?

 - If you had surgery, a copy of your operative report(s)

-- Copies of x-rays and other imaging tests (these can often be put on a CD or DVD)
+- Copies of x-rays and other imaging tests (these can often be stored digitally DVD, etc.)

 - If you had radiation therapy, a copy of the treatment summary